fransjacobs/model-railway/README.md

 - Help with docs (especially translations)
 - Test writing
 - GUI / UX improvements
+- A Chat or email
+- Cup of coffee

 Please follow the project’s conventions and open an issue to discuss large changes.